Paul-Lecander/Election_Analysis/README.md

 - The winner of the election was:
     - Candidate Diana DeGette, who recived 73.8% of the vote and 272,892 number of votes

-## Challenege Overview
-- The purpose of the election analysis audit was to calculate the total votes and determine the winner.
-## Challenege Summary